Wan-sdon-code/luxlog/README.md

 Maybe it keeps an important customer happy.

-Maybe there was a problem and the business wants to make things right.
+Maybe something went wrong and the business wants to make things right.

 Maybe it's simply good service.